openhive-network/hivemind/README.md

 max_wal_size = 4GB
 ```

+ It is required to load 'pgstattuple' extension.
+The postgresql user who is a member of pg_stat_scan_tables role can load the module with command `CREATE EXTENSION pgstattuple`

 ## JSON-RPC API

 The minimum viable API is to remove the requirement for the `follow` and `tags` plugins (now rolled into [`condenser_api`](https://gitlab.syncad.com/hive/hive/-/tree/master/libraries/plugins/apis/condenser_api/condenser_api.cpp)) from the backend node while still being able to power condenser's non-wallet features.
 Thus, this is the core API set: